NuCivic/react-dash/README.md

 }
 ```

+### Data handlers
+Data handlers are functions used for instantiating data and preprocessing data for your components.

+### Callback functions
-Later you can call this function references from your components by using the execute function available in all the conexts which extends from the base Context class:
+The function is called from within your component by using the _execute_ function available in all the conexts which extend from the base Context class:

 ```
 this.props.context.execute({